Soulside Journey (1991)

 an overpowering lust for death and Hell.

-of the album.
+rest of the album.
 It is not bad, but simply not as interesting as the other songs.
-There are some tempo changes, but there is
+There are some tempo changes, but there

 "Crossing the Triangle of Flames" really feels like it is dragging you down to Hell.